How UAE is now producing world's best young badminton players

 Perhaps, the sports-loving residents have no inkling of the youth badminton revolution that is taking shape in the UAE.
-Since last year, four teenage shuttlers from the country have grabbed the top position in the world junior badminton rankings.
+Since last year, four teenage shuttlers from the country have grabbed the top position in BWF (Badminton World Federation) junior rankings.

 Last year, identical twins Dhiren and Dev Ayyappan became the world's number one pair in boys’ doubles on the back of their consistent performances in international events.